danaent/Blocks-World-Problem/README.md

 # Blocks World Problem

-The blocks world consits of a set of numbered blocks arranged on a table.
+The [blocks world](https://en.wikipedia.org/wiki/Blocks_world) is a popular planing domain in artificial intelligence.
+It consits of a set of numbered blocks and a table.
 Each block is either placed on top of another block, forming a stack, or on the table.
 The goal is to go from a given initial state to a given goal state by making the minimum number of moves possible.
 Only one block can be moved at a time and blocks can only be moved if there are no other blocks on top of them.
 Here the problem is solved using A* search.

 ## Heuristics